athenian-ct-projects/23cqiao-ff-project/Decomposition.md

 * base on answers, add points the corresponding variable
 * the variable with the largest number in the end is the house the user is sorted into

+* Decomposition due date: May 12th
+* Flow chart due date: May 15th
-* Due date: May 21th
+* Code due date: May 21th
+* Final due date: May 29th

 * Bullet point, level 1
   * Level 2 (tab once)